desktop/desktop/.github/ISSUE_TEMPLATE/--submit-a-feature-request.md

 ### Proposed solution

-How will it benefit Desktop and its users?
+Please share how this will it benefit Desktop and its users?

 ### Additional context

-Add any other context, like screenshots or mockups, if applicable.
+Please include any other context, like screenshots or mockups, if applicable.